mwusdv/CarND-Traffic-Sign-Classifier-Project/report/report.md

         ![aug_img](aug.jpg)

-2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+2. **Model architecture.**

      My final model architecture can be best described by the parameters in my code.
 This format gives me much flexibility to implement the network.
-I was able to experiment different network architectures by just chaning the parmaeters withoug changing the code at all.
+I was able to experiment different network architectures, including the different number of layers with different parameters, by just chaning the parmaeters withoug changing the code at all.

     ```
     # pre-processing layers